Piquillacta in Cusco

 What makes Piquillacta so special

-The site shows urban planning that is rarely seen so clearly in the Andes.
-Straight streets, rectangular quarters, and recurring building forms appear almost modern.
-The high walls provide the biggest "aha" moment, because a fortress seems visually obvious, but the purpose is rather seen in organization, demarcation, and control of areas.
+The site displays urban planning that is rarely seen so clearly in the Andes.
+Straight streets, right-angled quarters, and recurring building forms appear almost modern.
+The high walls create the biggest "aha" moment, because a fortress seems visually obvious, but the purpose is rather seen in the organization, demarcation, and control of areas.

 The Walls

 The enclosures and dividing walls characterize the tour.
 Many sections look like a huge grid of adobe and stone.
-Individual walls are sometimes described with great height in travel guides and descriptions; on site, the preserved remains are enough to feel the monumentality.
+Individual walls are sometimes described as very high in travel guides and descriptions; on site, the preserved sections are enough to feel the monumentality.

 The Geometry

 The official Cusco cultural administration uses the spelling Pikillaqta.
-In German and many travel sources, Piquillacta is often found.
-The name is often derived from Quechua and translated as "city of fleas" or "flea town".
+In German and many travel sources, Piquillacta is frequently found.
+The name is often derived from Quechua and translated as "flea place" or "flea city."

 History in brief

-Piquillacta emerged during the Wari period and is considered one of the significant examples of Wari-typical planned cities.
+Piquillacta was built during the Wari period and is considered one of the most significant examples of Wari-style planned cities.
 MINCETUR describes the site as one of the most important administrative-cultic centers of the Wari culture between the 6th and 9th centuries AD.

 Administration and Ritual

 The complex is often described as an administrative and ceremonial center.
-This dual function is reflected in the architecture: clear sectors, large courtyards, repeated building forms, and controlled access points.
+This dual function is consistent with its architecture: clear sectors, large courtyards, repeated building forms, and controlled access points.

 Connection to the Inca

-For the Inca period, the surroundings become particularly important due to sites like Tipón and Rumiqolqa.
-For Piquillacta itself, later use or perception is discussed, but according to MINCETUR, no clear remains have been found that definitively prove an Inca presence within the complex.
-What is certain is that the ruins lay on an important axis towards Qollasuyo and were unmistakable in the landscape.
+For the Inca period, the surroundings became particularly important due to sites like Tipón and Rumiqolqa.
+Regarding Piquillacta itself, later use or perception is discussed, but according to MINCETUR, no clear remains have been found that definitively prove an Inca presence in the complex.
+What is certain is that the ruins were located on an important axis towards Qollasuyo and were impossible to overlook in the landscape.

 On-site tour